particlefuture/1mcpserver/README.md

 # 1 MCP Server: A MCP server that picks and configures MCP servers for you
 > MCP of MCPs.
 Automatic discovery and configure MCP servers on your local machine.
 Remote!

-### After setup, you only need this prompt: "I want to perform <TASK>.
+After setup, you only need this prompt: "I want to perform <TASK>.
 Call the `deep_search` tool and follow the outlined steps."

-We aim at providing only this MCP server.
-Then you can leave all the rest (searching servers, selecting servers, configuring servers, etc) all to this MCP server.
+<sup><sub>We aim at providing only this MCP server.
+Then you can leave all the rest (searching servers, selecting servers, configuring servers, etc) all to this MCP server.</sub></sup>

 No need to run setup commands, no need to acquire api keys.
 Just need to modify one file.